wp-plugins/itro-popup/readme.txt

 Popup can be rendered unlockable with the option "Unlockable popup" so it will close only with countdown.
 This plugin is basic-user oriented, no code knowledge is required.
 It also fix the Internet Explorer compatibility problem, for all IE version.

+FOR TUTORIAL AND FAQ VISIT THE OFFICIAL SITE [CLICK HERE!](http://www.itro.eu/index.php/faq/)

+MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
+[DONATE NOW](http://www.itro.eu/index.php/donate/)

 FEATURES